pandaaured/TransitFoamer/README.md

 ## Disclaimer

+THIS PROJECT IS NOT CURRENTLY WORKING.
+It is a long-term refactor project.

 This project is my foray into making a large project in Rust and as such will undoubtedly suffer from first-time user pitfalls.
 I have endeavored to replicate the behavior of my first major programming project (TransitFoamer) which was